 WHEREclause) must lock a greater number of rows than with row-based replication.

-For complex statements, the statement must be evaluated and executed on the slave before the rows are updated or inserted.
-With row-based replication, the slave only has to modify the affected rows, not execute the full statement.
+For complex statements, the statement must be evaluated and executed on the replica before the rows are updated or inserted.
+With row-based replication, the replica only has to modify the affected rows, not execute the full statement.

-If there is an error in evaluation on the slave, particularly when executing complex statements, statement-based replication may slowly increase the margin of error across the affected rows over time.
-See Section 4.1.28, “Slave Errors During Replication”.
+If there is an error in evaluation on the replica, particularly when executing complex statements, statement-based replication may slowly increase the margin of error across the affected rows over time.
+See Section 4.1.28, “Replica Errors During Replication”.

 Stored functions execute with the same